 There is a clear link between attendance and attainment and below is a table of what your child is missing if they are not in school.

 |Descriptor||Attendance during one school year||Equals this number of days absent||Which is approximately this number of weeks||Which is this number of learning hours lost|

 |Serious Cause for Concern||85%||28.5||6 weeks||142.5|

-We have also started a league table for class attendance, please find the chart below for w/e 20/11/22, current league leaders are Hedgehogs and Woodpeckers!
+Our Autumn league winners were Woodpeckers!
+We have re-started the league table for class attendance for the Spring Term, please find the chart below for w/e 26/03/23.
+Current league leaders are still Elm!

 If a child is absent from school the parent/carer must follow the following procedures: